OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

 Choices regarding control of your personal information

 1. Where we have your consent to do so (e.g if you have subscribed to one of our e-mail lists or have otherwise indicated that you are interested in receiving offers or information from us), we may send you marketing communications about products and services that we feel may be of interest to you.
-You can 'opt-out' of such communications if you would prefer not to receive them in the future.
+You can ‘opt-out’ of such communications if you would prefer not to receive them in the future.
 2. If your e-mail address has changed and you would like to continue to receive our e-mails, you will need to access your account and update your e-mail address information in your account and sign-up again for those e-mails that you want to receive.
-3. If we send e-mails with commercial content we will generally include an "unsubscribe" facility that you can use to opt-out of further communications – to opt-out, just follow the instructions in the e-mail.
+3. If we send e-mails with commercial content we will generally include an “unsubscribe” facility that you can use to opt-out of further communications – to opt-out, just follow the instructions in the e-mail.
 We might not include an opt-out facility in important operational and service-based e-mails concerning things like your purchases, the user terms, important updates and need-to-know messages.
 By using our Sites you agree that we do not need to include opt-out facilities in those messages.
 4. You also have choices about cookies, as described below.
 By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
 If you choose to reject cookies some parts of our Sites may not work properly in your case.

 Cookies (not the type you eat!) and web analytics

 1. For more information about how we use cookies, web beacons and similar technologies see our cookie policy here and for more general information on cookies, see http://www.allaboutcookies.org.
-2. Generally speaking, when you visit our Sites, there's certain information that's recorded which is generally anonymous information and may not reveal your true super-hero identity.
-If you're logged into your account some of this information could be associated with your account.
-We're talking about the following kinds of details:
+2. Generally speaking, when you visit our Sites, there’s certain information that’s recorded which is generally anonymous information and may not reveal your true super-hero identity.
+If you’re logged into your account some of this information could be associated with your account.
+We’re talking about the following kinds of details:
     1.  your IP or proxy server IP
     2.  basic domain information
     3.  your Internet service provider is sometimes captured depending on the configuration of your ISP connection